 Current Topics

-- Must be at least 6 months of age at time of entry or return to USA
+- Dogs must be at least 6 months old at time of entry or return to the U.S.

 _____________________________________________________________________________________